bzadorozhnyi/gomory_solver/README.md

 # Gomory solver

-Finds nonnegative integer solutions to the problem of minimizing/maximizing a linear function with linear constraints by Gomory algorithm and generate excel file with step solution.
+Finds a nonnegative integer solution to the problem of minimizing/maximizing a linear function with the linear constraints by the Gomory algorithm and generates an Excel file with the step solution.

 ## Example
 ### Input